elasticdog/elasticdog-com/content/Software Licensing.md

 I don't have as clear of a stance on what's the best approach in the world of commercial software.
 If you want to make money from the software you write, what are good options?

 Need to think through ["Fair Source"](https://fair.io/) and it's implications.
+Delayed Open Source Publication (DOSP) is a similar term.
 I'm not 100% convinced that it would be the direction I'd choose starting a software business now.
 I do think some of the pushback comes from projects that start as Open Source and later switch to being less open.
 Would there be as much of a feeling of betrayal if a company started as Fair Source from the beginning?

 Note, I was directly involved in the internal discussions surrounding the [Elastic License](https://www.elastic.co/licensing/elastic-license) and am very familiar with the motivations and eventual impact.
+This GitHub blog post has a decent summary on why many [single source projects](https://github.blog/open-source/whats-up-with-these-new-not-open-source-licenses/) have decided to tighten up their licensing.

 Related to
 - [[Intellectual Property]]